Heuristical and numerical considerations for the carbuncle phenomenon: Influence of one-dimensional issues

-It is important to note that some third order schemes, although formally based on linear reconstructions, e.\,g.~\cite{doppellog,mirojcp} in the final analysis still employ parabolic reconstructions.
+In this context, it is also worth to note that some third order schemes, although formally based on linear reconstructions, e.\,g.~\cite{doppellog,mirojcp} in the final analysis still employ parabolic reconstructions.
 For each cell, they compute two linear reconstructions in the manner described in~\cite[Section~2.4.2]{limiter}, one ensuring third order for left-going waves and another one ensuring third order for right-going waves.
 While~\(q_m^-\) is taken from the first reconstruction, \(q_m^+\) is taken from the latter.
 Although it is, in general, not possible to reinterpret this as a single linear reconstruction, it is always possible to reinterpret it as a parabolic reconstruction.
 But due to their restricted stencil, they do, in general, not satisfy the identities in equation~\eqref{eq:10}.
+Strangely enough, none of the authors of such limiters considers the resulting parabolic reconstruction, and, therefore, none of them checks if this parabolic reconstruction is indeed monotone.

-Only for schemes of order greater or equal~\(4\) we might expect physically steady shocks to be represented as discrete steady shock, independent of the Riemann solver and the position of the shock, and hope for a similar behavior for moving shocks.
+Since many modern schemes, like ENO/WENO, do not explicitly enforce monotone reconstructions in the cells, for these schemes, we can expect identities~\eqref{eq:10} to be satisfied in most cases, and, if not so, at least approximated with very small error.
+Thus, for schemes of order greater or equal three, we we might expect physically steady shocks to be represented as discrete steady shock, independent of the Riemann solver and the position of the shock, and hope for a similar behavior for moving shocks.